sloiczek7714/SwiftBase/README.md

 Every tourist was assigned to a two or four person cabin shared with our tourists, which could be his friends.
 The ship had a restaurant and a two bars of 300, 50 ,50 people capacity correspondigly.
 Each tourist could visit one of the attractions or stay and his cabin at a time.
 Tourists under 18 years were not allowed to enter the bar.

-**Goal**: implement the ship, person, restaurant, bar, cabin classes reflecting the above case.
+**Goal**: implement the ship, engine, person, restaurant, bar, cabin classes reflecting the above case.